smorad/um_cisc_7026/lecture_12_transformers.typ

 *Question:* Do you remember what it was?

 ==
-  You are now experts at deep learning #pause

   Deep learning is a powerful tool #pause

   Like all powerful tools, deep learning can be used for good or evil #pause